top of page

 2. You were made to feel like you did something wrong.
 You were manipulated, shamed, or held to an impossible standard, sometimes by another person and sometimes by society (looking at you, “good girl” conditioning).

 That second one’s trickier to see.
-Because guilt isn’t always an indicator of wrongdoing—it’s often an indicator of programming.
-But either way, guilt is a signal.
+Because guilt isn’t always an indicator of wrongdoing.
+It’s often an indicator of programming.
+Regardless, guilt is a signal.
 And signals are meant to be decoded, not ignored.

 Step 1: Face the Music (it’s not all about you)